“Self-education is the only possible education;

 ― Charlotte M. Mason

 This website is a compilation of my life and work experience in both industry and education.
 Since 2011, I have worked in higher education as an advisor and as an instructor.
-In 2013, I began a PhD in Communication at Regent University’s School of Communication and the Arts in order to explore interests in rhetoric, organizational and visual communication.
+In 2013, I began a PhD in Communication at Regent University’s School of Strategic Communication and the Arts in order to explore interests in organizational and visual communication.
 Doctoral study has been a phenomenal experience for me, and I expect to complete my dissertation on organizational identity in the American megachurch in early spring, 2017.

 I currently work as an Adjunct Professor teaching courses in undergraduate composition, communications, and literature at several universities in the Southwest, Midwest, and East while I complete my PhD.
 My professional work experience, prior to returning to graduate school, included roles in corporate communications, IT, web design, and graphic arts.
 If you would like to learn more about my professional experience, please click on the Resume link above.
 You can also connect with me on LinkedIn.

 - March 2017 – My dissertation on the role of mediated communication in the American megachurch is finished.
 My scheduled defense is March 13, 2017.

 - December 2016 – My research project is coming along nicely.
 I am in the middle of coding my visual artifacts, and will start processing the data by the end of the month.
 I am on track to finish my dissertation this spring.